morse-simulator/morse/doc/morse/dev/dev_overview.rst

 The base :py:meth:`morse.core.object.MorseObjectClass` defines an ordered dictionary called ``local_data``.
-This is the place where all sensors and actuators store the variables with the information that can eventually be share through the middleware connections.
-(for example, it will contain the position for a GPS sensor, or the destination coordinates given to a motion actuator)
-The order in which this variables are defined inside of a component is important, since it will also be the default order in which the data is exported via the middlewares.
+This is the place where all sensors and actuators store the variables with the information that can eventually be share through the middleware connections.  (for example, it will contain the position for a GPS sensor, or the destination coordinates given to a motion actuator) The order in which this variables are defined inside of a component is important, since it will also be the default order in which the data is exported via the middlewares (in automatic serialization).

 Additionally, component classes can define any other variables internally, but only the information in them will not be visible outside of MORSE.